Overview of Bohmian Mechanics: Introduction

-\textbf{Chapter 2} is entitled \textbf{Hydrogen photoionization with strong lasers}.
-It is written by Albert Benseny and Jordi Mompart from the Universitat Aut\`{o}noma de Barcelona, Spain; Antonio Pic\'on from ANL, the Argonne National Laboratory, Illinois, USA; Luis Plaja from the Universidad de Salamanca, Spain; and Luis Roso from the CLPU, the Laser Center for Ultrashort and Ultraintense Pulses, also in Salamanca.
+\textbf{Chapter two} is entitled \textbf{Hydrogen photoionization with strong lasers}.
+It is written by Albert Benseny from the Okinawa Institute of Science and Technology in Japan; Antonio Pic\'on and Luis Plaja from the Universidad de Salamanca, Spain; Jordi Mompart from the Universitat Aut\`{o}noma de Barcelona, Spain and Luis Roso from the CLPU, the Laser Center for Ultrashort and Ultraintense Pulses, in Salamanca.
 They discuss the dynamics of a single hydrogen atom interacting with a strong laser.
-In particular, the Bohmian trajectories of these electrons represent an interesting illustrating view of both the above threshold ionization and the harmonic generation spectra problems.
-They do also present a full three dimensional model to discuss the dynamics of Bohmian trajectories when the light beam and the hydrogen atom exchange both spin and orbital angular momentum.
-The chapter does also provide a practical example on how Bohmian mechanics are computed, with an analytical (i.e., \textbf{Bohmian \emph{explaining}}) procedure, when full (scalar and vector potentials) electromagnetic fields are considered.
+In particular, the Bohmian trajectories of these electrons represent an interesting illustrating view, with new calculation methods (i.e., \textbf{Bohmian \emph{computing}}), of both the above threshold ionization and the harmonic generation spectra problems.
+They do also present a full three dimensional model to discuss the dynamics of Bohmian trajectories when the light beam and the hydrogen atom exchange angular momentum.
+The chapter does also provide a practical example on how Bohmian mechanics is computed, with an analytical (i.e., \textbf{Bohmian \emph{explaining}}) procedure, when full (scalar and vector potentials) electromagnetic fields are considered.